thvnx/mlmpfr/README.md

 *mlmpfr* depends on _ocamlfind_, _oasis_, _ocaml_ version >= 4.04, and
 _MPFR_ library version >= 3.1.6.

-From source: in mlmpfr main directory.
+From source: in mlmpfr main directory, on branch _release_316_.

 ```bash
 oasis setup